 The spices are used in fish dishes, meat dishes, vegetable dishes and lentil dishes.
 They are also used in just about every dish in a curry house.

 Tempering some mustard oil with these spices and then adding it to a simple red dal is the classic Bengali way of eating dal.
-You can see that recipe here.
-Cooking potatoes in similarly tempered oil, with some onions is another Bengali specialty.
+This is discussed in our recipe for Bengali dal.
+Cooking potatoes in similarly tempered oil, with some browned onions is another Bengali specialty.

 - Combine the seeds in a small airtight container.